mgimon/Transcendence/README.md

 - JWT-based session management
 - Route protection middleware
 - Secure password handling

+I was tasked with the developing of the authentication service, which required implementing and maintaining a session system based on JSON Web Tokens (JWT).
+Since security was an important concern, the tokens were saved into HttpOnly cookies in the browser.
+The launch of the user authentication flow started with the 2FA.
+Since we needed to use the Simple Mail Transfer Protocol, we had to use a mailing provider that allowed us to send the 2FA authentication email, for which we configured a Gmail SMTP account: **theblossomclash@gmail.com**

+Maintaining the sessions consistency throughout the user experience in our site was the main challenge I faced.
+Both the back and the front had to maintain the same session truth through all the possible actions the user could make in the front: registering, deleting, logging in/out, updating, etc.

 #### Cléo – Backend & Database
 - Fastify backend implementation